eMapR/TimeSync-Plus/README.md

 The config.txt file in the database folder is used to define names for attribution.

 The config.txt file is a python dictionary, and in this dictionary there are three main pieces a 'polygonTable', 'displayTable', and 'eventTable'.
 Only "displayTable" and the "eventTable" should be edited by the user.
-To make changes to the config.txt file follow the example below.

 This is what the config.txt file looks like: